Most Common Beginner Mistakes On Ukulele

 Perhaps you’ve read many articles saying that learning and playing ukulele is very easy.
 It’s much simpler than any other stringed instrument and could be mastered after 1 month, or even shorter.

 To be honest, that is not very true.
-Honestly, the speed of success will depend on how hard-working you’re, and how much time you spend on playing the instrument.
+Honestly, the speed of success will depend on how hard-working you’re, and how much time you spend playing the instrument.

 However, if you don’t know anything about the chords, the strumming patterns, and so on, maybe it will take additional time to learn from scratch.